-Nature lovers and world travelers of any age group will feel right at home at Disney’s Animal Kingdom, where you can visit areas reminiscent of Africa and Asia, journey back to prehistoric times or fly up and away to another world of biodiversity in Pandora: The World of Avatar.
+Nature lovers and world travelers of all ages will feel right at home at Disney’s Animal Kingdom, where you can visit areas reminiscent of Africa and Asia, journey back to prehistoric times, or fly up and away to another world of biodiversity in Pandora: The World of Avatar.

 While Disney’s Animal Kingdom is hands-down one of the best theme parks in Orlando for all ages, it really shines for elementary-aged kids.
 Be sure to stop by Wilderness Explorer headquarters (on the bridge between the Oasis and Discovery Island) if you’re traveling with young adventurers.
 There, kids in the younger age groups can pick up a Wilderness Explorer handbook and fill it with nature-themed badges from locations around the park.

 Universal Studios Florida at Universal Orlando Resort is all about the mega movie franchises.
 Protecting the planet with the Transformers?
 Check.
 Fighting off aliens with the Men in Black?
 Check.
-Boarding the train to the Wizarding World of Harry Potter and friends?
+Boarding the Hogwarts Express to the Wizarding World of Harry Potter?
 Check.
 It’s all just another day at Universal Studios Florida, one of the two (along with Disney’s Hollywood Studios) Orlando amusement parks that makes you the star of your favorite films and TV shows.

 Younger kids will enjoy Despicable Me Minion Mayhem and Shrek 4-D, and there’s Revenge of the Mummy and Harry Potter and the Escape from Gringotts for the older set.
 You can also see mega stunts up close at The Bourne Stuntacular and get a peek behind the scenes of movie makeup at the Horror Make-Up Show.
-When you’re ready for a quick break, take in the musical stylings of The Blues Brothers, Celestina Warbeck and the Banshees, and Marilyn Monroe.
+When you’re ready to kick back, take in the musical stylings of The Blues Brothers, Celestina Warbeck and the Banshees, and Marilyn Monroe.

-Harry Potter fans take note: The only way to get the full Wizarding World experience at Universal Orlando Resort is to visit both Universal Studios Florida and the neighboring Islands of Adventure, conveniently connected by the Hogwarts Express for those who purchase multi-park passes to travel between these two Orlando theme parks on the same day.
+Harry Potter fans take note: The only way to get the full Wizarding World experience at Universal Orlando Resort is to visit both Universal Studios Florida and the neighboring Islands of Adventure.
+Guests who purchase multi-park passes can hop on the Hogwarts Express, which connects the two parks.

 Each area at Universal’s Islands of Adventure is themed to a different fandom.
-Whether it’s Jurassic Park (and the thrilling Jurassic World VelociCoaster), Marvel super heroes, classic comics, King Kong, Harry Potter, Dr. Suess, or ancient myths and legends, there’s bound to be something that’ll get your inner fanatic going.
-It’s like a half dozen mini amusement parks in one.
+Whether it’s Jurassic Park (and the thrilling Jurassic World VelociCoaster), Marvel super heroes, King Kong, Harry Potter, Dr. Suess, or ancient myths and legends, there’s bound to be something to dazzle all fans.
+It really feels like a half dozen mini amusement parks in one.

 Aside from the rides and immersive theming, there are also plenty of opportunities to get interactive in each land.
 You can greet your favorite heroes on Marvel Superhero Island, meet Blue the Velociraptor in Jurassic World, and let the wizard choose the wand at Ollivanders wand shop in the Wizarding World’s Hogsmeade.
 Don’t forget your robe or Quidditch jersey so everyone knows which Hogwarts house you represent.

 There’s so much more to SeaWorld Orlando than speeding roller coasters and wild water rides, though of course there’s plenty of those as well.
 SeaWorld Orlando’s animal habitats, live shows, and educational encounters are just as exciting as its thrill rides.
 At the Manatee Rehabilitation Area and Pelican Preserve, visitors can learn more about this Orlando theme park’s animal rescue programs, while Stingray Lagoon and the Dolphin Nursery offer an opportunity to observe natural animal behaviors up close.

-Truly an experience for every age group, LEGOLAND Florida is the ultimate vacation destination for fans of the popular building bricks, and is fun for every age.
+LEGOLAND Florida is the ultimate vacation destination for fans of the popular building bricks, and is fun for every age.
 The rides, play areas, and even the amusement park’s onsite hotels and nearby water park look as if they’re made from giant LEGO bricks.
 And, of note for those with kids in the younger age group, many of the rides have no height requirement.
 There’s lots of chances to meet your favorite LEGO characters, too.

-Even though it’s one of the newer Orlando theme parks (the park opened in 2011), LEGOLAND Florida is still introducing new attractions, including the Pirate River Quest boating adventure, water sports stunts and new stage shows.
+Since opening in 2011, LEGOLAND Florida has continued to introduce new attractions, including the Pirate River Quest boating adventure, water sports stunts, and new stage shows.
 Certain ticket packages also include access to the LEGOLAND Water Park, a great place to cool off from the hot Florida sun.
 For parents of very little ones, the world’s first Peppa Pig Theme Park is located right next door to LEGOLAND as well.

-Orlando’s only all-inclusive theme park, Discovery Cove is the place to visit if your family would enjoy swimming with dolphins, feeding exotic birds, or kicking back and relaxing on the beach all in the same day.
+Orlando’s only all-inclusive theme park, Discovery Cove is the place to visit if your family’s dream vacation involves swimming with dolphins, feeding exotic birds, and kicking back and relaxing on the beach all in the same day.
 Do it all or go deep on a few activities here—you could easily spend an entire day snorkeling with tropical fish and other aquatic creatures like stingrays.
 Virtually all amenities are included with your ticket, including unlimited food and drinks, towels, sunscreen, snorkeling gear, wetsuits, and life vests.

 For an additional fee, you can add premium experiences like an underwater walking tour, flamingo mingle, or swimming with sharks.
-You can also shell out a little extra for a premium drink package or private cabana.
-Thanks to their affiliation with other nearby Orlando theme parks, some ticket packages even include admission to SeaWorld Orlando, Aquatica Orlando, and Busch Gardens Tampa.
+You can also spend a little extra for a premium drink package or private cabana.
+Thanks to its affiliation with other nearby Orlando theme parks, Discover Cove offers some ticket packages that include admission to SeaWorld Orlando, Aquatica Orlando, and Busch Gardens Tampa.